wingedrhino/DistroSetup/RaspberryPi/README.md

 # Raspberry Pi Setup

-I own a Pi Zero W and a Pi Zero WH, as well as a Pi 4 Model B 4GB.
-They all run Debian Buster.
-Here's how I set things up.
+I own a Pi Zero and a few Pi Zero WH's.

 ## Install